-> Tools to protect caribou habitat include conservation of key habitats and managing land use through land use planning and associated conformity requirements, by potentially setting thresholds for cumulative habitat disturbance, and by encouraging or requiring best industry practices through environmental assessments.
+Tools to protect caribou habitat include conservation of key habitats and managing land use through land use planning and associated conformity requirements, by potentially setting thresholds for cumulative habitat disturbance, and by encouraging or requiring best industry practices through environmental assessments.
 Habitat protection could also include fire protection for key caribou winter ranges, which has been recommended but not implemented in the NWT.
-The tools include range plans, and management frameworks and plans.
+The tools include range plans and management plans.

-> Species at Risk legislation governs the protection of wildlife species in the NWT: the federal Species at Risk Act, and the Species at Risk (NWT) Act.
-Each has its own process for assessing the status of a species, and a legal listing process that can trigger the development of management plans, recovery plans or other actions to protect species at risk.
+Species at risk legislation governs the protection of wildlife species in the NWT: the federal Species at Risk Act and the Species at Risk (NWT) Act.
+Each has its own process for assessing the status of a species and a legal listing process that can trigger the development of management plans, recovery plans or other actions to protect species at risk.

 Boreal caribou, Northern Mountain caribou, Barren-ground caribou, Peary caribou, and Dolphin and Union caribou are all listed as species at risk under federal and/or territorial species at risk legislation.
 Management actions for these species are developed through management plans and recovery strategies.

 In the NWT, specific actions are required for Boreal caribou habitat protection, based on their status under federal species at risk legislation.
 This includes the development of range plans.